blazeu/themejekyll.github.io/README.md

 1. Fork this repo.
 2. Create up to 5 screenshots and put them in assets/screenshots/theme-name.
+3. Create a resized version of the main screenshot (to be used as the theme's thumbnail) saved as assets/screenshots/theme-name/thumbnail.jpg
-3. Copy example.md from the repository root into _themes and rename it as theme-name.md
+4. Copy example.md from the repository root into _themes and rename it as theme-name.md
-4. Edit the YAML data in the file to reflect your theme (see below).
+5. Edit the YAML data in the file to reflect your theme (see below).
-5. Submit a pull request!
+6. Submit a pull request!

 ### YAML Data